 A: Eligible organisations receiving funding from the Australian Government are provided with supplementation as specified in their grant agreement.
 When calculating the amount of funding supplementation an organisation receives, the Government considers the following:

 - The average (SACS) wage component of a program

 Q. How will funding supplementation be provided for new policy proposals or election commitments?

-A: SACS supplementation will not extend to new programmes that did not exist in February 2012.
-As new policy proposals and programmes are developed, SACS wage costs (at the relevant award rate) will be factored into the baseline programme funding.
+A: SACS supplementation will not extend to new programs that did not exist in February 2012.
+As new policy proposals and programs are developed, SACS wage costs (at the relevant award rate) will be factored into the baseline program funding.